songweizhi/MarkerMAG/doc/README_matam_16s.md

        fq2fa soil_R2.fastq soil_R2.fasta

-1. :warning: The default SILVA SSU database used by Matam is the [128 release](https://www.arb-silva.de/documentation/release-128/). please follow the steps below to prepare database files for Matam with the latest release of the SILVA SSU database.
+1. :warning: The default SILVA SSU database used by Matam is the [128 release](https://www.arb-silva.de/documentation/release-128/).
+   If you want to run Matam with the latest release of the SILVA SSU database, please refer to the steps below.

 1. :warning: Reconstruct 16S with Matam is time-consuming (especially with multiple times of subsampling), so be patient!